Clamb94/RAASConfig/README.md

 - vRAAS works on all airports (including 3rd party add-ons)
 - vRAAS works with all aircraft
-- Text Display on PFD/ND
+- Text Display on PFD/ND (see notes below)
 - No setup required
 - Auto-Updating
 - Female/Male voices